 1. The virtual representation of data: You don’t have to skim through rows and columns of data to make sense of your customer behavior.
 MoEngage gives a quick glance at your cohort analysis in a graphical form that requires no further interpretation.
-For example, you can quickly toggle between retention and returning customer visits on a daily, weekly or monthly basis, just like in Google Analytics.
-In MoEngage, the data is visualized for each day, week or month.

 2. Color coding for easy interpretation: There is also the color graded cohort table reports where you can see tabulated data of retention or return visits.
 If required, you can also drill down to hourly, weekly or monthly visits for a better understanding of user behavior.

 3. Download and re-use anywhere: Data becomes more powerful when it goes around.
 MoEngage Analytics allows you to download the cohort analysis reports in chart form or download as a PNG/CSV file for sharing.